jinyuzu99/nothingblock/README.md

 ## How to Use

-Add this [URL](https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt) to your ad blocker
+Add [this URL](https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt) to your ad blocker to use all filter lists.

+If you want to add a specific site, you can copy the filter and paste it to your filter list.

 ## Websites